Level/rocksdb/README.md

 [![NPM](https://nodei.co/npm/rocksdb.png?stars&downloads&downloadRank)](https://nodei.co/npm/rocksdb/) [![NPM](https://nodei.co/npm-dl/rocksdb.png?months=6&height=3)](https://nodei.co/npm/rocksdb/)

-`rocksdb` is based on the [LevelDown](https://github.com/level/leveldown) code, which it was extracted from [LevelUP](https://github.com/level/levelup) and now serves as a stand-alone binding for LevelDB.
+`rocksdb` is based on the [LevelDown](https://github.com/level/leveldown) code, which was extracted from [LevelUP](https://github.com/level/levelup) and now serves as a stand-alone binding for LevelDB.
+The native code in `rocksdb` is based on [Facebooks fork of LevelDB](https://github.com/facebook/rocksdb).

 It is **strongly recommended** that you use LevelUP in preference to `rocksdb` unless you have measurable performance reasons to do so.
 LevelUP is optimised for usability and safety.
 Although we are working to improve the safety of the `rocksdb` interface it is still easy to crash your Node process if you don't do things in just the right way.